 Don’t miss the following:

-- Sólfar (“Sun Voyager”) – a sculpture created by the artist Jón Gunnar Áranson representing a dream Viking longship floating off to new beginning towards the setting sun.
+This sculpture, created by the artist Jón Gunnar Áranson, represents a dream Viking longship floating off to a new beginning towards the setting sun.

-READ MORE: One Day in Reykjavik: The Best Things to See
+READ THIS NEXT: One Day in Reykjavik: The Best Things to See

 DAY 2: TOUR THE GOLDEN CIRCLE

-Day Two and it’s time to leave Reykjavik to explore Iceland’s rugged interior.
-Its famous Golden Circle, a 300 km circular route that loops from Reykjavik into central Iceland, is not to be missed.
+Day 2 of your Iceland itinerary and it’s time to leave Reykjavik to explore the country’s rugged interior.
+Iceland’s famous Golden Circle, a 300 km circular route that loops from Reykjavik into central Iceland, is not to be missed.

 And you may also get an opportunity to pet an Icelandic horse.